okeren-cx/research-test.github.io/content_entities.md

 title: Platform Content Entities
 ---

-# Content Entities Platform

  ![Entity Diagram](./public/images/platform_entities_diagram.png)

 ## `models/content`

 - `challenge`
-  - I think this is the "main" content, so like a question for the tournaments or a precise challenge
+  - A specific challenge, used both in platform and in the tournaments
   - Table Name: `content_challenges`
   - paranoid
   - has many: `challenges` as in `models/challenge`